 Wasabi is a pungent member of the Brassicaceae family.
 It is related to both mustard and horseradish.
 Like horseradish, it is hot and can deliver an uncomfortable level of spiciness if you use too much of it.
-Symptoms of excessive wasabi consumption include a watery nose and a stinging sensation in the sinuses.
-Wasabi’s spiciness comes from the isothiocyanates it contains, which is different from the capsaicin that gives chili peppers their fiery bite.
-As a result of the different chemistry, you don’t handle excessive wasabi the same as you would excessive chili pepper.
-If you have added too much wasabi to a dish, there are steps that you can take to rescue it.
+Its spiciness comes from isothiocyanates, which differs from the capsaicin that gives chili peppers their fiery bite.
+Because of the different chemistry, you don’t handle excessive wasabi the same as you would excessive chili pepper.
+If you have added too much wasabi, try these methods to save your dish.

 Dilution can work with any source of spiciness and is thus one of the few solutions that can work with both chili peppers and wasabi.
 In both cases, you are reducing the concentration of the compound that causes the burning sensation and balancing the flavors.
 Simply add more of all the other ingredients in your dish except for the wasabi.
 This will result in a milder and more pleasant-tasting dish.